AUMI-KU

 Elizabeth Boresow is a Board Certified Music Therapist who graduated from the University of Kansas in May 2013 with a Bachelor's Degree in Music Therapy.
 She was an active member of AbleHawks & Allies, a group that is "Always About Access" & a huge fan of the KU women's basketball team!
 Elizabeth works in the world of disability helping individuals develop skills that further their independence and promoting accessibility in the community.
 In 2012-2013, she used the did her Music Therapy internship in the Lawrence Public Schools.

-Abbey Dvorak (Music Education and Music Therapy) is a member of AUMI-KU InterArts since 2014, co-facilitator of “Do You AUMI? community jams and recording sessions, and a member of research team using the AUMI working with people with profound intellectual and multiple disabilities.
+Abbey Dvorak (Music Therapy, University of Iowa, formerly Music Education and Music Therapy, University of Kansas) was a member of AUMI-KU InterArts from 2014-2019, co-facilitator of “Do You AUMI? community jams and recording sessions, and a member of research team using the AUMI working with people with profound intellectual and multiple disabilities.

-Kip Haaheim (Music) has always sought out intersecting collaborative possibilities that cross boundaries and has made music on projects involving planetary scientists, anesthesiologists, ecologists, neuroscientists, and mathematicians as well as choreographers, filmmakers, and visual artists.
+Kip Haaheim (Music Composition, KU) While at KU and throughout his retirement, Kip has always sought out intersecting collaborative possibilities that cross boundaries and has made music on projects involving planetary scientists, anesthesiologists, ecologists, neuroscientists, and mathematicians as well as choreographers, filmmakers, and visual artists.

 Michelle Heffner Hayes (Dance), who teaches dance improvisation at the University of Kansas, was one of the original producers of the danceAble festival in Miami, FL, an annual event that brough international participants together in a series of movement workshops and performances of “integrated” or “mixed ability” dance.
 Hayes is interested in movement and improvisation on a numbetr of levels: as a means of generating new vocabulary during the choreographic process; as a form of rapid, embodied problem-solving that distinguishes live performance from other modes of being; as a theoretical model for the consideration of history, writing and memory; and as a pedagogical tool for the cultivation of mindful, collaborative ways of learning.